btjanaka/latex-cookiecutter/README.md

 A [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template for various (simple) school-related Latex projects.

+## Dependencies

+- latexmk
+- pdflatex
+- xelatex

 ## Templates

+All templates are equipped with a Makefile that uses `latexmk` to continuously build the document and `evince` to display it.

 - `Homework`: Usually for math or theory classes
   ![Homework sample](docs/samples/homework.png)